 Southwest Hunter Mountain (Leavitt Peak) is a subpeak of Hunter Mountain, located in Greene County, New York.
-SW Hunter is considered one of the Catskills' High Peaks in its own right, because of its separation from the main summit, and its topographic prominence.
-Hunter Mountain is named after John Hunter, who also gave his name to the town of Hunter.
+It is considered one of the Catskills' High Peaks in its own right, because of its separation from the main summit, and its topographic prominence.

-Southwest Hunter stands within the watershed of the Hudson River, which drains into New York Bay.
-The north side of SW Hunter drains into the headwaters of West Kill, thence into Schoharie Creek, the Mohawk River, and the Hudson River.
+The north side of SW Hunter drains into the headwaters of the West Kill, thence into Schoharie Creek, the Mohawk River, and the Hudson River.
 The southeast slopes of SW Hunter drain into Myrtle Brook, thence into Stony Clove Creek, Esopus Creek, and the Hudson River.
 The southwest side of SW Hunter drains into Hollow Brook, thence into Stony Clove Creek.

 There's a trail called Leavitt Peak Herd Path leading to the summit.